 Pennsylvania was already ahead of the curve in that regard, having legalized sports gambling in October 2017.
-A gamble by state officials could pay off by the end of 2018 with Pennsylvania potentially joining Delaware, New Jersey, Mississippi and West Virginia as states offering legalized sports betting in the mold of Nevada.
+A gamble by state officials paid off in 2018 as Pennsylvania joined Delaware, New Jersey, Mississippi and West Virginia as states offering legalized sports betting in the mold of Nevada.

 Hollywood Casino at Penn National Race Course began offering sports wagering inside its casino in November 2018, and SugarHouse Casino and Rivers Casino Pittsburgh are set to launch legal sportsbooks in mid-December 2018.

 Four other casinos have filed paperwork to acquire a license to offer sports betting.
 Licenses are pending for these properties:

 - Harrah’s Philadelphia